Cricut French Manor Vinyl Peacock Home Decor

 I first painted the board a darker blue than I needed.
 That’s why it’s that color in the photo above.

 If you’re not familiar with the French Manor cartridge, it was the first Cricut Circle exclusive cartridge.
-You can still find it available via eBay and Amazon.
-If you’re a Cricut Circle member and don’t have one you can save your points and sometimes find it available on the Criccut Rewards site.
+You can still find French Manor at Amazon.
+(UPDATE: Cricut Circle and Cricut Rewards were discontinued in 2018.)

 The first thing you need to do is paint your wooden board.